tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Changelog ==

+= 2.0.2 =
+* 	New: Automatically redirect the customer to Voguepay to make payment
+*	New: Add support for Woocommerce 2.2

 = 2.0.1 =
 * Fix: This fix the errors that display on the order received page if another payment method is selected